-If a fundamental change occurs, holders of the Notes may require the Company to purchase all or any portion of their Notes for cash at a repurchase price equal to 100% of the principal amount of the Notes to be repurchased, plus any accrued and unpaid interest to, but excluding, the fundamental change repurchase date.
+If a fundamental change occurs, holders of the 2024 Notes may require the Company to purchase all or any portion of their 2024 Notes for cash at a repurchase price equal to 100% of the principal amount of the 2024 Notes to be repurchased, plus any accrued and unpaid interest to, but excluding, the fundamental change repurchase date.

-Concurrent with the closing of the offering, the Company used \$49.9 million of the net proceeds to repurchase 11.1 million shares of the Company's common stock from purchasers of Notes in the offering in privately negotiated transactions.
-In addition, the Company incurred approximately \$4.1 million of debt issuance cost, resulting in net proceeds to the Company of approximately \$74.2 million, which was used to fund the TVN acquisition.
+Concurrent with the closing of the 2024 Notes, the Company used \$109.6 million of the proceeds to repurchase a portion of the outstanding principal of the 4.00% Senior Convertible Notes due 2020 (the "2020 Notes") in privately negotiated transactions.
+In addition, the Company paid \$0.9 million in accrued and unpaid interest on the repurchased portion and incurred approximately \$4.3 million of debt issuance cost, resulting in net proceeds to the Company of approximately \$0.7 million, which was used to fund general corporate expenses.